nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 # Examples

-The next example contains a RDF description of a dataset available via a downloadable distribution
+The next example contains a RDF description of a dataset available via a downloadable distribution.
+In this example, the DCAT vocabulary is used.

     <?xml version="1.0"?>
     <rdf:RDF xmlns:dcterms="http://purl.org/dc/terms/"